 It should be noted that a company can contribute to both environmental and social objectives through its economic activities.
-However, for the disclosure of sustainable investments, a company's economic activities can only be disclosed as contributing to either an environmental objective or a social objective.
+However, for the disclosure of sustainable are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy. investments, a company's economic activities can only be disclosed as contributing to either an environmental objective or a social objective.